Turnout among young voters was the second highest for a midterm in past 30 years

 Ruby Belle Booth, CIRCLE's elections coordinator, said this year's election represents "a continuation of high civic engagement" among young people in recent years.
 She said investments in organizations that mobilize young people year-round are key to improving voter turnout in this voting bloc.
 Booth said possibly a decrease in those kinds of investments this year could be why turnout this year was slightly lower than 2018.

-"We saw in registration numbers that 18-19 year olds were not being engaged as much as they were in 2018," she said.
+"We saw in registration numbers that 18- to 19-year-olds were not being engaged as much as they were in 2018," she said.
 "And that's a red flag that there isn't as much work happening to register new voters."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.